Los Angeles, CA

 Full-Time 2019-2020 School Year

-KIPP LA currently operates 17 schools and serves approximately 8,000 students.
+KIPP LA Public Schools operates tuition-free, open enrollment public charter schools focused on preparing students in under-resourced communities for choice filled lives.
+We currently operate 18 schools and serve over 7,500 students.
 Our team is expanding rapidly; over the next five years, we will more than double the number of students we serve.

 About the Residency

 - A one-year program that integrates exceptional academic preparation and practical teaching experience

 - Master of Arts in Curriculum and Instruction from University of the Pacific at a deeply discounted tuition rate

 - California Preliminary Teaching Credential in all subject areas